Rockwell-Holbrook/ticket_to_ride/README.md

 ability for players to register, login, create a new game, and join an existing game that has not yet started.
 You must also provide a means of starting a game with two to five players.
 2. Understand how to create and document a design.
-3. Understand and be able to use the model-view-presenter, observer, and facade patterns.
+3. Understand and be able to use the com.example.shared.model-view-presenter, observer, and facade patterns.
 New Patterns
 1. Model-View-Presenter
 2. Observer